without Giving the Pirate More Traffic

 Of course, yes, go through the ways and means of completing his DMCA form.
 But here are a few ways that you can 1) prevent your epub file from being misused and uploaded by other users to sites like that and 2) how to make his entire user base absolutely miserable and not want to return to his site and 3) make it utterly painful, revealing, and undesirable to upload your epub files to his site:

-- Here’s the fun part, where we can all take part and toy with pirate sites that allow users to upload book copies.
+Here’s the fun part, where we can all take part.
+Toy with book pirate sites that allow users to upload book copies.
 Upload FAKE copies of books, with fake covers, and make the interior completely bogus.
 Or, use your real covers and upload the bogus interiors.
 If the database gets filled with these, the users of these sites will get frustrated and not want to return.
 Because you’ve just made it hard to find real books with the actual interior, as there’s no previewing on these sites that I have found.

-- Watermark your files.
+Watermark your files.
 Keep your ARC group tight.
 Know who they are.
 Report people on Booksprout and other ARC release management software if you think they’re pirating your books.
-Consider using a service like Gumroad or Selz to have your book sent out with a downloader’s identifiers on it (this can be done if you make the ARC $0 or free), and make it a licensed ARC copy and not just any copy.
+Consider using a service to have your book sent out with a downloader’s identifiers on it (this can be done if you make the ARC $0 or free), and make it a licensed ARC copy and not just any copy.
 That way you make it undesirable for them to upload it anywhere else.

-Remember – sites like this are not going to go away.
+Remember – book piracy websites like this are not going to go away.
 All people have to do is clone a website such as that and host it on a server in China, making it even more difficult to 1) communicate with government regulators there and 2) get the material removed.
 They’ll keep popping up, left and right.
 They’re already in a position to sell files on the black market, exchange, clone, and so on.